 - Snaky Hair.
 Psathyrella makes one attack with her snaky hair.

 - Petrified Earth (Costs 2 Actions).
-Psathyrella causes stone spikes to erupt from the ground in a 30-foot radius centered on her.
+Psathyrella causes stone spikes to erupt from the ground in a 30-foot radius centred on her.
 The area becomes difficult terrain until the start of her next turn.
 Any creature, other than Psathyrella, takes 9 (2d8) piercing damage for every 5 feet it moves on those spikes.

 - Numbing Claws.
 Psathyrella makes two attacks with her claws.
 If both attacks hit the same creature, it takes an extra 7 (2d6) poison damage and must succeed on a DC 18 Constitution saving throw or become paralyzed until the start of her next turn.